shahjahan0275/Flex-GCN/README.md

 ## Evaluating Our Pre-trained Models

 The pre-trained models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1gV2Dzuz3fJah3C56wnPr52-FBJEZuoQM).
-Put them in the <span style="background-color: #f0f0f0">./checkpoint/train_result</span> directory.
+Put them in the `./checkpoint/train_result` directory.

 To evaluate our pre-trained model using the ground truth 2D keypoints, please run: